SerdaOzun/serdaozun.github.io/content/english/faq/_index.md

 draft: false
 ---

+#### Who is Oku for?

+I recommend Oku to anyone who has been learning their target language for at least a few months.
+Beginners will have difficulties finding texts to read at their appropriate level

 #### Does Oku have a trial?

 Yes, just download it and try out the full version.
 The only limitation is that you can only save a maximum of two texts.